pip-services/pip-services-docs/content/en/node/commons/refer/reference_exception.md

 > `public` constructor(correlationId: string, locator: any)

-- **correlationId**: string - (optional) a unique transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) unique transaction id used to trace execution through a call chain.
-- **locator**: any - the locator to find reference to dependent component.
+- **locator**: any - locator to find reference to dependent component.